Lang-Zhou/HP-PPL-Program-ColorTime/README.md

 # HP-PPL-Program-ColorTime
 A program which transforms current time into RGB format and displays the color as background.

-It is a simulation of the famous scrennsaver "the Color Clock" on Windows.
+It is a simulation of the famous screensaver "the Color Clock" on Windows.

 Author: Lang Zhou